Sierra Leone Creole people

 The Sierra Leone Creole people (Krio pipul) are an ethnic group of Sierra Leone.
 The Sierra Leone Creole people are descendants of freed African-American, Afro-Caribbean, and Liberated African slaves who settled in the Western Area of Sierra Leone between 1787 and about 1885.
 The colony was established by the British, supported by abolitionists, under the Sierra Leone Company as a place for freedmen.
 The settlers called their new settlement Freetown.
 Today, the Sierra Leone Creoles are 1.2 percent of the population of Sierra Leone.

 The Creoles of Sierra Leone have varying degrees of European ancestry, similar to their Americo-Liberian neighbours and sister ethnic group in Liberia.
 In Sierra Leone, some of the settlers intermarried with English colonial residents and other Europeans.
 Through the Jamaican Maroons, some Creoles probably also have indigenous Amerindian Taíno ancestry.
-The mingling of newly freed black and racially-mixed Nova Scotians and Jamaican Maroons from the 'New World' with Liberated Africans – such as the Akan, Bakongo, Ewe, Igbo and Yoruba – over several generations in the late 18th and early 19th centuries, led to the eventual formation of a Creole ethnicity.
+The mingling of newly freed black and racially-mixed Nova Scotians and Jamaican Maroons from the 'New World' with Liberated Africans – such as the Bakongo, Ewe, Igbo, and Yoruba – over several generations in the late 18th and early 19th centuries, led to the eventual formation of a Creole ethnicity.

 The Americo-Liberians and Sierra Leone Creoles are the only recognised ethnic group of African-American, Liberated African, and Afro-Caribbean descent in West Africa.
 Thoroughly westernized in their manners, the Creoles as a class developed close relationships with the British colonial administration; they became educated in British institutions and advanced to prominent leadership positions in colonial Sierra Leone and British West Africa.
 Partly due to this history, many Sierra Leone Creoles have first names and/or surnames that are anglicized or British in origin.